ddoeppner/ONE-Record/working_draft/API/docs/logistics-objects.md

 | **415** | Unsupported Content Type                                     | Error            |

 ## Security

-The endpoint for creating Logistics Objects must only be accessible internally and should not be exposed to external parties.
+Access to the Logistics Objects creation endpoint should be restricted to internal usage only, and it must not be made available to external entities.

 ## Example A1